Tobacco Growing Guide · Nicotiana tabacum & rustica

 Nicotiana rustica — a different species

-Not tabacum — a completely different species.
-Nicotiana rustica contains up to 9% nicotine (vs 1–3% in tabacum), plus unique alkaloids like nornicotine and anabasine.
-Used in traditional and ceremonial contexts across Russia, Ukraine, and South America.
-Mapacho is the Amazonian rustica used in shamanic traditions.
-Strong growing plant, very cold-tolerant.
+Not tabacum — a completely separate species.
+Contains up to 9% nicotine (vs 1–3% in tabacum), plus unique alkaloids nornicotine and anabasine.
+Cold-tolerant to Zone 4, shorter season.
+Used in Russian makhorka and Amazonian Mapacho.

 SugarLow